chibiboba/JS-130/Notes/Lesson 2 Advanced Concepts.md

 - When a function encounters a variable name during execution, JS first checks for local variables (variables in local scope ) by a given name, then it looks to the closure if it can't find it.
   - Looking into closure means it peeks to see whether the variable is mentioned there.
   - If it is, JS can follow the <u>pointer</u> and get the current value of the variable.
-  - Value of variables are subject to change based on what function invocation does with it!

 Pointer to variables